vkbo/novelWriter/docs/source/project_references.rst

 .. tip::
-   If you find the Tags and Reference system difficult to follow just from reading this chapter, you can create a new project in novelWriter and select to "Fill the project with example files" in the :guilabel:`New Project Wizard`.
+   If you find the Tags and Reference system difficult to follow just from reading this chapter, you can create a new project in the :guilabel:`Welcome` dialog's New project form and select "Create an example project" from the "Pre-fill project" option.
 The example project contains several examples of tags and references.

 .. _a_references_metadata: